aleka07/digital_egiz/cursorkleosr/workflow_state.md

 *   [2024-07-20 09:45:12 UTC] Completed implementation of step 3.4: Eclipse Ditto integration.
 Implemented HTTP API client for managing things, features, and policies.
 Added WebSocket connectivity for real-time updates with proper authentication and subscription management.
 Implemented robust error handling and retry mechanisms.
 Setting CurrentStep=3.5 to implement Kafka integration.
 *   [2024-07-21 14:20:37 UTC] Completed implementation of step 3.5: Kafka integration.
 Created Kafka Manager to centralize producer and consumer operations.
 Implemented message handlers for different topics including Ditto events, time-series data, and ML processing.
 Added robust error handling with dead-letter queues and proper concurrency patterns.
 Setting CurrentStep=3.6 to implement authentication and authorization.
 *   [2024-07-22 16:35:42 UTC] Partially completed implementation of step 3.6: Authentication and authorization.
 Implemented JWT authentication middleware, user registration and login endpoints, and permission checking based on projects.
 Added token refresh functionality that allows clients to obtain new access tokens using refresh tokens.
 The implementation includes proper expiration handling, user validation, and security checks to prevent unauthorized access.
 Continuing work on the remaining authorization components.
+*   [2024-07-22 18:15:30 UTC] Completed implementation of step 3.6: Authentication and authorization.
+Enhanced the authentication system with a robust project-based permission system.
+Created a ProjectAuthMiddleware that enforces role-based access control for project resources (viewer, editor, owner privileges).
+Integrated password hashing and verification using bcrypt.
+Implemented secure token refresh functionality with proper validation and error handling.
+The system now provides comprehensive authentication and fine-grained authorization.
+Setting CurrentStep=3.7 to implement core API routes and controllers.